MicrosoftDocs/PlayReady/Docs/Overview/secure-stop-pk.md

 A Secure Stop event is reported to a Secure Stop Server by the client when media playback stops, either at the end of the media or because the user stopped the media presentation somewhere in the middle.
 A Secure Stop is also reported when the previous session ends unexpectedly (for example, due to a system or application crash).

+> Note: Secure Stop applies only to non-persistent licenses.

 ## Secure Stop 2

 In PlayReady version 4.2, *PlayReady Secure Stop 2* provides more security by adding a SecureStopAESKey, generated with a new license.
 That key is used during the SecureStop challenge to stop the playback session in the TEE, and the server checks for signatures upon regeneration of the key.